rdouglascox/logic_lectures/source/07_validity_and_logical_form.md

 * consider the following argument form:
     * $\alpha$, $(\alpha \rightarrow (\beta \rightarrow \alpha))$ $\therefore \beta \rightarrow \alpha$\
-* an **argument form** is just like an argument except that, in place of basic propositions, it has variables in the place of propositions
+* an **argument form** is just like an argument except that it has variables in the place of propositions
 * given an argument form, we can ask: what arguments have this form?
 * we call such arguments **instances** of the form